lcgiry/Planizi/README.md

 ````

 #### Front side
-To set the configuration in your application :
+Example of front code in a .ejs view file :
 ```html
 <html>
 <body>